The Brilliance of Beavers and Their Role in Preventing Wildfires

 The threat and reality of wildfires is alive and well here in the West.
-As droughts continue, concerns over loss of property, lives, wildlife, and life as we know it- permeates the air come fire season.
-Millions of people have been left without electricity, as companies shut off power amidst threats of high winds in areas prone to fires.
+As droughts continue, concerns over loss of property, lives, wildlife and life as we know it permeates the air come fire season.
+Millions of people have been left without electricity as companies shut off power amidst threats of high winds in areas prone to fires.
 What many people don’t realize is that fires are an essential aspect of the ecological patterns of many ecosystems.
-When these ecosystems change due to human impact however, fires turn from a natural necessity, to a life threatening disaster.
+When these ecosystems change due to human impact, fires turn from a natural necessity to a life threatening disaster.

-In nature’s fine tuned intelligence, every moving part plays a role in the maintenance and evolution of this beautiful planet.
-A key player in Wild Carrot Herbals’ home state of Oregon, is the brave, boisterous, beaver.
+In nature’s finely tuned intelligence, every moving part plays a role in the maintenance and evolution of this beautiful planet.
+A key player in Wild Carrot Herbals’ home state of Oregon is the brave, boisterous beaver.
 Beavers are considered a keystone species, meaning that they play a crucial role in maintaining the ecosystem around them.

 So what role do beavers play in fire ecology?
 By creating dams to support the burrows and lodges they build for themselves, they also increase the water in the surrounding areas.
 These ponds essentially create a firebreak, which keeps wildfires from spreading.
 They also raise the ground water level, and increase the portion of creekside areas that stay green all summer.
 Naturally, areas with more water don’t burn as easily.
-Less beavers, means less wetlands- equals more widespread fires.
+Fewer beavers means less wetlands which means more widespread fires.

 Firefighters, understanding the importance of beavers, utilize water from ponds they have created to help in containment efforts when fires break out.
-In examining the aftermath of large fires, ecologists have noted that the only areas that didn’t burn within an affected area, were often in wetlands created by you guessed it- beavers.
+In examining the aftermath of large fires, ecologists have noted that the only areas that didn’t burn within a fire zone were often the wetlands created by, you guessed it, beavers.

 The threat to beavers is nothing new.
-In the 1700’s, with the spread of colonization and an increase in population in the Pacific Northwest, came a growing threat to beavers’ wellbeing.
-Fur trappers began spilling into their homes, collecting their furry hides, and decimating populations.
-A further influx of people during the Gold Rush led to the destruction of their habitats.
-They are also hunted for castoreum.
-A brown slime secreted from their castor sacs, which lie under their tails.
-Thanks to its musky vanilla scent, castoreum is sometimes used as a natural flavoring in processed foods.
-We don't use it in our skin care either.
+In the 1700’s, with the spread of colonization and an increase in population in the Pacific Northwest, a growing threat was brought to beavers’ wellbeing.
+Fur trappers began trapping beavers for their furry hides and populations were decimated.
+A further influx of people during the Gold Rush led to even more habitat destruction.
+They were also hunted for castoreum, a brown slime secreted from their castor sacs, which lie under their tails.
+Castoreum, with its musky vanilla scent, is sometimes used as a natural flavoring in processed foods.
+Please rest assured that we don't use it in our skin care!

-As beaver populations rapidly declined, scientists mistakenly concluded that beavers are not able to thrive in these ecosystems, without taking into account the effects of the fur and gold rushes.
-Despite the knowledge carried by Native American tribes, the importance of beavers on water and fire maintenance continues to be misunderstood, as these beautiful creatures are still being threatened.
+As beaver populations rapidly declined, scientists mistakenly concluded that beavers were not able to thrive in these ecosystems, without taking into account the effects of the fur and gold rushes.
+Despite the knowledge carried by Native American tribes, the importance of beavers on water and fire maintenance continues to be misunderstood as these beautiful creatures and their habitat are still under threat.

 It’s not just humans that benefit from these ambitious animals.
-Salmon, birds, trout, elk, insects, and countless other critters depend on the waterways and habitats created and maintained by beavers.
+Salmon, birds, trout, elk, insects and countless other critters depend on the waterways and habitats created and maintained by beavers.
 Collete Adkins, who fights for beavers through her work as a biologist and attorney, explains that “Beavers are nature’s engineers, building dams and ponds that help endangered fish and frogs.
 By protecting them, we’ll allow beaver ponds to be safe havens for other wildlife.”
-So how do we protect them amidst blatant disregard for their necessity?
+So how do we protect them amidst blatant disregard for how necessary they are?

-Thanks to the efforts of organizations like The Center for Biological Diversity, the Wildlife Services program has come under scrutiny, and have faced a growing demand for reform, and the cessation of killing certain species like beavers.
+Today, Wildlife Services, a federal program, with an incredibly misleading name, contributes to the widespread hunting of many wildlife creatures including beavers.
+Thanks to the efforts of organizations like The Center for Biological Diversity, the Wildlife Services program has come under scrutiny, and has faced a growing demand for reform and the cessation of the killing of certain species like beavers.

-It’s clear to see the key role beavers play in fire maintenance throughout the west, and how their declining population has impacted the growing threat of wildfires.
+It’s clear to see the key role beavers play in fire maintenance throughout the west, and how their declining population has magnified the growing threat of wildfires.

 So what can we do?
-Familiarize yourself with local programs that are making efforts to restore beaver populations, and other keystone species.
-Spread the word the word about just how vital they are to our ecosystems, so that others can see why the threat of large fires is larger than any posed by beavers.
-Pay attention to government programs that are being implemented to harm or help our furry friends, and see what influence you can have by contacting your local representatives.
+Familiarize yourself with local programs that are making efforts to restore beaver populations and other keystone species.
+Spread the word about just how vital they are to our ecosystems so that others can see how the threat of large fires can be mitigated by beavers.
+Pay attention to government programs that are being implemented to harm or help our furry friends and see what influence you can have by contacting your local representatives.

 Curious about getting to know beavers a little better?
 Here are some fun facts about this incredible critter: